 Although, you can’t spread gonorrhea through touching, kissing, or hugging.
 You also won’t spread it through sharing utensils or bathrooms.

 Gonorrhea long-term effects

 Complications may develop if you don’t treat gonorrhea.
 These are common gonorrhea side effects:

 Infertility in women

 The infection can travel to the uterus and fallopian tubes, leading to pelvic inflammatory disease (PID).
-PID can result in the tubes’ scarring, making it hard to conceive.
+Consequently, PID can result in scarring of the tubes, making it hard to conceive.